 Level's non-glare glaze has the added benefit of protecting your artwork against harmful UV light, so you can rest easy knowing your art can be thoroughly appreciated and safe from discoloration.

 If you are framing at home with one of our DIY framing kits and reach the step where you instal this glaze into your frame, one side will be glossy and the other side matte -- this matte finish is the property that cuts down on any apparent glare and reflection.
 The glossy side should be touching the contents inside the frame.

 Note that the matte coating may cause a slight blurring or loss of clarity in details and colors, which will increase the further you move the glaze away from the art.
 This a trade-off between the other options which are more optically pure.

 For this reason, we recommend the UV or standard glaze when your frame has a mat and when you are float mounting your artwork with spacers.
 Otherwise, the Non-glare is a nice option that allows you to appreciate your artwork, photographs and posters all-year round without worrying about glare.

 Artist: Josef Albers

 If you have any questions about these materials, or would like some guidance on which glaze is best for your framing project, don't hesitate to reach out to us!
-You can get in touch by clicking the blue chat bubble at the bottom of the screen.
+You can get in touch with us by chat, email or phone.